 To participate in this volunteer program, please complete the following:

 - Review the Community Service Volunteer Program Information Packet

 - Complete the application in the packet

 - Obtain a letter from your lawyer or court official that includes your name, number of hours appointed/suggested, your offense, and the date volunteer hours are to be completed

 - Send the volunteer application and letter to Volunteer Programs.

 Parks donation programs offer opportunities for community citizens to partner with the City of Raleigh to donate resources for the enhancement of City of Raleigh parkland.
 Individuals and groups are able to donate funds for trees and general parkland enhancement projects.
 All general parkland enhancement donations will be used to fund projects that fit within the parkland’s Master Plan and Maintenance Plan.
 For more information on each donation opportunity, please select the links below.

-We are no longer accepting bench donations at Lake Johnson, Lake Lynn, the Raleigh Rose Garden, Durant Nature Preserve, Horseshoe Farm Nature Preserve, and Dorothea Dix.
+We are no longer accepting bench donations at Raleigh Rose Garden, Pullen Park, Lake Lynn, Lake Johnson, Shelley Lake, Nash Square, Durant, Horseshoe Farm or Dorothea Dix Park.

 Questions about donating to the City of Raleigh Parks and Greenway Trails?
 Please contact Volunteer Programs.